List of General Hospital characters introduced in the 2000s: Storylines

+Leyla Mir

-Leyla MirLeyla Mir is a fictional character that premiered on the SOAPnet drama series, General Hospital: Night Shift, and has crossed over into the parent series General Hospital.
+Leyla Mir is a fictional character that premiered on the SOAPnet drama series, General Hospital: Night Shift, and has crossed over into the parent series General Hospital.
 She was portrayed by Nazanin Boniadi.

 Leyla begins her job as a student nurse at General Hospital and hopes one day to become a doctor.
 When Dr. Patrick Drake ends his relationship with Dr. Robin Scorpio, Leyla begins a romantic relationship with him.
 As their relationship progresses from purely physical, she accompanies him to a black and white ball thrown by Nikolas Cassadine in honor of his engagement to Emily Quartermaine.
 Homicidal mob boss Anthony Zacchara, who is obsessed with his son Johnny, terrorizes many of the guests.
 Seeing Leyla, who bears a remarkable resemblance to the wife Anthony murdered, forces the nurse to choose between the lives of Patrick and Robin.
 Leyla chooses for Anthony to shoot Patrick, but steps in front of the bullet at the last moment.
 While she is bleeding on the couch Patrick professes his love to Robin.
 He wants to get back together with the love of his life.
 The doctors are able to save her life, but despite her lodging herself in front of the bullet, Patrick and Robin reconcile.
 When Farah Mir, Leyla's domineering mother comes to Port Charles, Leyla pretends she is in a serious relationship with Dr. Leo Julian.
 When Leo is unable to attend a family wedding with her, Damian Spinelli steps in, and the two share a romantic attraction.
 Maxie Jones, who Spinelli is secretly in love with, warns the nurse not to pursue her best friend if she is going to hurt him, but the nurse hints at Spinelli's attraction to Maxie and makes no promises about a future relationship with him.
 In late January 2009, Leyla reveals that she is engaged.
 However, after an airborne biotoxin is released in an operating room in February 2009, Leyla dies from complications related to the poison.
 Patrick breaks the news to her fiancé, who is heartbroken.